shohagroy/travel-poient-holiday-server/README.md

 - ### `server function`
 2. this setver wrok many function.
 CRUD api, json web token (jwt)

-This application is simple web application.
-I try to give every functon here.
+This server is simple web server.
+I try to give every function here.
 You are premium fill in this application.

 Finally, thank you for being with me so far.